-400/2 My 18-year-old daughter is still a USBC Youth member, but wishes to join our Adult/Youth league with her younger brother.
-May she join the league as the adult, or would it affect her eligibility as a USBC Youth member?
+400/2 My 18-year-old daughter is still a USBC Youth member but wishes to join our Adult/Youth league with her younger brother.
+May she join the league as the adult member of the team, or does having a USBC Adult membership affect her eligibility as a USBC Youth member?

-The league rules and/or board determine if she can join as the adult.
-Since the league must follow USBC Rule 400, it would have no effect on her USBC Youth membership.
+The league rules and/or board determine if she can join as the adult member of the team.
+Since the prizes in the league must follow USBC Rule 400, having an adult membership would have no effect on her USBC Youth membership.